MadKamel/Decay-Phenomenon-Experiment-Simulation/README.md

-# half-life-generator-with-chart
-:)
-This will use turtle to write a graph that displays a sample decay phenomenon.
-This is similar to the penny demonstration where 100 pennies are shuffled and the heads or tails are removed and the process repeats.
-I will add a second graph for the lost samples at some point.
+# Penny Decay Experiment Simulation (with graph)

+This script will simulate an experiment that we did in 8th grade.
+In the experiment, students were given 100 pennies each.
+The students would then flip every penny and remove the pennies that landed on heads (or tails, it doesn't matter).
+The students would then repeat the process with the remainder of the pennies until none were left.
+Anyways, I got extra credit when I showed my science teacher the cool program I wrote :D